jthefang/LearningUnity/README.md

 	- [Adding a video](#adding-a-video)

 # Unity UI
+- Shift + Space to maximize the scene view
 - Hand tool - `Q`
 	- allows you to pan around the scene
 	- `Right click + WASD` to move around in the scene